How RakuAI Works — End to End

 This is the part that makes the splat a live spatial object rather than a static file.

-The runtime is a C++ engine: 18 native DLLs, 30,738 exported functions across subsystems for physics, rendering, audio, tracking, multiplayer state, and AI orchestration, with cross-platform builds on Windows, Linux, and macOS.
+The runtime is a C++ engine: 18 native DLLs, 30,738 exported functions across subsystems for physics, rendering, audio, tracking, multiplayer state, and AI orchestration.
+CI-green on Windows, Linux, and macOS since April 2026.

 17 native tools (5 read-only + 12 mutation) — the typed contract any external agent uses to interact with a scene.
 Read-only tools work in every environment.
 Mutation tools require explicit permission grants and are denied by default in production.